Roger-luo/QMTK.jl/README.md

 A general purpose toolkit for quantum many-body system in Julia language.

+**Warning** This project is under development, there is no release version at the moment, be careful, there could be bugs.
+For more information please ref issues.

 ## Usage

 First, you need to download Julia v0.6.
 Then type this command in your REPL.